Anamura/Anamura/README.md

 # 💻 Anna Muraveva

-🚀 I’m learning Python and I love it.
+🚀 Hello, I’m learning Python and I love it.

 ⚔️  Recently I've joined new team to develop support projects.